 Image file names are often overlooked when upload via a Content Management System (CMS).
 The major search engines have an image search function, yet there are many websites that still have images that still have the camera's default naming such as

 img_1234.jpg cutting out an easy to win search option.
 Even if the searcher is not using image search surely, for instance, a tourist website for London would have improved ranking if it used relevant images names like

 tower-of-london.jpg instead of

 img_4321.jpg.
 So please don't forget to name your images.

 Tip 2 - Promotion

 Don't forget to promote you website through other means than the web.
 Use an email address with the same domain as your website as this is a subtle way of broadcasting your domain.
-Add the website address to all emails, letters, business cards etc. Top sites like Amazon and Goggle use traditional ways such as the post to promote their services.
-In a recent mailing by Amazon sent out a letter accompanied by a credit card style card an offer to have a 30 day free trial of Amazon Prime.
+Add the website address to all emails, letters, business cards etc. Top sites like Amazon and Google use traditional ways such as the post to promote their services.
+In a recent mailing by Amazon, they sent out a letter accompanied by a credit card style card with an offer to have a 30-day free trial of Amazon Prime.
 So if the big boys are doing it…